 Procedure for Repaying the US Government

-According to federal regulations, the financial aid office will perform a Return of Title IV Funds calculation.
-If it is determined that you owe a repayment of grants to the US Government, you will remain ineligible for federal and state aid until you resolve your repayment.
-In addition, if you owe a balance on your account at EICC due to this calculation, you must pay your balance due before future registration.
+If it is determined through the Return of Title IV Funds calculation that the student owes a repayment of grant funds to the US Government, they will remain ineligible for federal and state aid until they resolve the repayment.
+In addition, if the student owes a balance on their account at EICC due to this calculation, they must pay their balance due before future registration.

-You must contact the business office within 45 days of receiving written notification of your repayment obligation.
-If you do not contact the business office, you will be turned over to the Department of Education for collection.
-You will remain ineligible for federal or state aid until the college receives notification from the Department of Education that you have reestablished your eligibility.
+The student must contact the business office within 45 days of receiving written notification of their repayment obligation.
+If they do not contact the business office, they could be turned over to the Department of Education for collection.
+The student will remain ineligible for federal or state aid until the college receives notification from the Department of Education that they have reestablished their eligibility.

 Questions?
 Call toll-free 1-888-336-3907, email firstname.lastname@example.org or contact the college nearest you and ask to speak to an advisor.

 - Clinton Community College, 563-244-7000